Skip to content

 Interactive use

 Interactive jobs running in the interactive partition have specific limits on resources (time, memory, CPU cores).
-See available resources on Puhti and available resources on Mahti.
+See available resources on Roihu, on Puhti and on Mahti.

 Non-interactive use